docsforadobe/premiere-plugin-guide/docs/intro/document-overview.rst

 All developers should read this chapter, and browse through chapters two and three before diving too deep into plug-in development.

-:ref:`resources/resources` is a short chapter that describes the Premiere Pro-specific resources used by plug-ins, including the Plug-in Property List (PiPL).
+:ref:`resources/resources` is a short chapter that describes the Premiere Pro-specific resources used by plugins, including the Plug-in Property List (PiPL).

 :ref:`universals/universals` documents concepts, data types, and structures used throughout the APIs.
 It also describes suites and functions used by more than one type of plug-in.